Mental health awareness

 Resources to start conversations and raise awareness about the importance of mental health

-With Mental Health Awareness Week commencing on May 15, it's a good time to start conversations and help your students understand the importance of mental health.
-From teacher guides to lesson activities, we have selected a range of resources that may help to spark some important conversations around mental health.
+With Children's Mental Health Week approaching (9 - 15 February), now is a great time to start meaningful conversations and help your students understand the importance of mental wellbeing.
+From Children's Mental Health week assemblies to teacher guides to support staff and engaging lesson activities, we have selected a range of resources designed to spark important discussions around mental health.

 Resources for primary and secondary